alex-tarau/skylink/README.md

 # Skylink
 ## Introduction
-A flight reservation system to display all available flights for passengers to make reservations.
+A flight reservation application simplifies the booking process by providing real-time flight availability.
-Once a flight reservation is completed, then proceed to make a payment transaction to purchase the reservation.
+Passengers can easily search, reserve, and securely purchase tickets within one streamlined platform.
 ## Getting Started
 ## Build & Run
 The project requires Java 17 to develop and run and uses